High volume of bat removal calls reported in Virginia - NewsBreak

 RICHMOND, Va.
 (WRIC) — Experts with Virginia Wildlife Management and Control say they’re seeing an unusually high volume of calls for bat removals.

-“Usually, we don’t get any bat calls, you know – December, January, February,” Richard Perry, owner of Virginia Wildlife Management and Control told 8News.
-“Then kind of like right around end of February, March is when we start getting our our high volume of bat calls.”
+“Usually, we don’t get any bat calls, you know – December, January, February,” Richard Perry, owner of Virginia Wildlife Management and Control, said.
+“Then kind of like right around end of February, March is when we start getting our high volume of bat calls.”

 “It was exceptionally uncommon because we were actually getting back calls back in December and January, which is almost unheard of,” he explained.